Roasted Asparagus with Prosciutto and Parmesan

 We love to grill asparagus when we’re on the deck grilling, especially during the summer.
 Asparagus goes well with almost anything, like delicious Juicy Lucy Burgers (with goat cheese), Grilled Chicken Skewers, or some Stuffed Flank Steak.

-Roasting this healthy veggie is also a delicious way to cook it, especially when you want to add toppings (like in this recipe).
-It’s simple and is pretty delicious too!
+Roasting this healthy veggie is also a delicious way to cook it, especially when you want to add savory prosciutto and parmesan.
+It’s simple and pretty delicious too!

 Overhead view of a plate of dinner, including smoked chicken, asparagus, and mustard potatoes.